extension ExtPose

 Description from extension meta

-Troubleshoot and audit analytics tags, variables and on-click events.
-Supports Adobe Analytics, Google Analytics, Ensighten and more
+Troubleshoot analytics tags, variables, events, cookies, and more.
+Supports Adobe Analytics, Google Analytics, and thousands more.

 Latest reviews